nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Toggle dictionary divider orientation: `toggledividerd`

-Toggle the orientation of the dictionary divider.
+Toggles the orientation of the dictionary divider.
 If the current orientation of the dictionary divider on horizontal, it will be changed to vertical and vice versa.
 When the orientation changes,